LeoHuckvale/katacoda-scenarios/tutorial2/step2.md

 `h`{{execute}}

-and try out other `MOVEMENT` commands.
+and try out other `MOVING` commands.

 ________
 **Tasks**